cloud-gov/pages-core/README.md

       99999999 // your org added here
     ]
     ```
-    The organization will need to grant access to federalist, which can be done during:
+    The organization will need to grant access to federalist, which can be done:
-      * a first-time login with your GitHub credentials
+      * during a first-time login with your GitHub credentials, or
       * in the [Authorized OAuth Apps](https://github.com/settings/applications) tab in your GitHub Account settings
 1. Paste `cf login --sso -a https://api.fr.cloud.gov -o gsa-18f-federalist -s staging` into your terminal window.
 1. Visit https://login.fr.cloud.gov/passcode to get a Temporary Authentication Code.